42core-team/monorepo/wiki/my_first_core_bot.md

 // ...
 ```

-This will guarantee that there is always at least 2 miners, and start spawning warriors afterwards. [`core_get_objs_filter_count`](reference/getters/core_get_objs_filter_count) is similar to previous getter functions, but it simply returns an integer - the amount of units in the game that match the custom filtering condition.
+This will guarantee that there is always at least 2 miners, and we will start spawning warriors afterwards. [`core_get_objs_filter_count`](reference/getters/core_get_objs_filter_count) is similar to previous getter functions, but it simply returns an integer - the amount of units in the game that match the custom filtering condition.

-Secondly, we need a new getter filtering util:
+Secondly, we need yet another new getter filtering util:

 ```c
 bool ft_is_deposit(const t_obj *obj)